They're Not Just for Children

 - Get up from the table: “Please excuse me.”

 Making and accepting apologies gracefully are acts of courtesy and maturity, and they are important for matters both big and small.
-Sincere apologies can defuse volatile situations; it's hard for most people to remain angry with someone who takes responsibility for his own actions.
-"I'm sorry" is also one of the simplest and often kindest ways to express sympathy or regret.
+Sincere apologies can defuse volatile situations; it’s hard for most people to remain angry with someone who takes responsibility for his own actions.
+“I’m sorry” is also one of the simplest and often kindest ways to express sympathy or regret.
 A job loss, an illness, a death in the family, or the loss of a pet are all times when you might say sorry.
-At these times, keep it simple--you don't need to elaborate if you aren’t sure what else to say.
+At these times, keep it simple—you don’t need to elaborate if you aren’t sure what else to say.